 Woodland Reserve is Whiteman Park’s premier conservation program, providing a world class breeding facility for rare and endangered fauna of the state, including the critically endangered woylie.

-The Reserve is home to the critically endangered woylie (brush-tailed bettong or Bettongia penicillata), quenda (southern brown bandicoot or Isoodon obesulus) and short-beaked echidna (Tachyglossus aculeatus), plus a number of species of lizards, owls, micro bats, snakes, falcons, skinks, eagles, hawks, honeyeaters, ducks and more.
+Within the specially designed, electrified predator-proof facility, the critically endangered woylie (brush-tailed bettong or Bettongia penicillata), quenda (southern brown bandicoot or Isoodon obesulus) and short-beaked echidna (Tachyglossus aculeatus) reside, along with a number of species of lizards, owls, micro bats, snakes, falcons, skinks, eagles, hawks, honeyeaters, ducks and more.

 Visitors to the Reserve will encounter heathlands, melaleuca damplands and banksia woodlands - all of which are important habitats for the fauna of the Swan Coastal Plain and thus, the Reserve.